cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Timing Attack on RSA / Advantages of blinding.

-- Visualize current hash attacks (create postscript documents according to Lucks or PDF documents according to BSI with the same hash value) and explain the  scenarios.
+- Visualize current hash attacks (e.g. create postscript documents according to Lucks or PDF documents according to BSI with the same hash value) and explain the  scenarios.

+- Usage of Rainbow tables.

 - Attack on the WEP protocol.